InscopeMetrics/parent-pom/README.md

 ### Configure JDK Wrapper

-The [JDK Wrapper](https://github.com/vjkoskela/jdk-wrapper) ensures that the same version of the JDK is used in all builds.
+The [JDK Wrapper](https://github.com/KoskiLabs/jdk-wrapper) ensures that the same version of the JDK is used in all builds.
 Although you are not required the JDK Wrapper, it is strongly recommended.

 To specify the version of the JDK to use create a _.jdkw_ file with the following content:

 ```
+JDKW_DIST=oracle
 JDKW_VERSION=8u152
 JDKW_BUILD=b16
 JDKW_TOKEN=aa0333dd3019491ca4f6ddbe78cdb6d0